negarndn/Ecommerce-Platform-Analysis/README.md

 # Ecommerce-Platform-Analysis
-Analyzing customer data to advise on prioritizing mobile app or website enhancements for optimal online clothing sales.
+This project aims to help the company make an informed decision on whether to focus their efforts on enhancing their mobile app experience or their website for their clothing sales business.